Harvey Weinstein lawyer: ‘You have my word’ mogul never said he’d trade movie roles for sex

 Harvey Weinstein has given his first interview since being arrested and indicted on multiple rape charges by a grand jury.
-In a conversation with Taki Theodoracopulos, a former socialite and current writer for Spectator UK, the now-disgraced movie mogul made the startling admission that he offered women jobs in exchange for sex.
+In a story written by Weinstein sympathist Taki Theodoracopulos, a former socialite and current writer for Spectator UK, the now-disgraced movie mogul was quoted making the startling admission that he offered women jobs in exchange for sex.

 “You were born rich and privileged and you were handsome.
-I was born poor, ugly, Jewish, and had to fight all my life to get somewhere,” Weinstein told Theodoracopulos.
+I was born poor, ugly, Jewish, and had to fight all my life to get somewhere,” Weinstein allegedly told Theodoracopulos.
 “You got lotsa girls, no girl looked at me until I made it big in Hollywood.
 Yes, I did offer them acting jobs in exchange for sex, but so did and still does everyone.
 But I never, ever forced myself on a single woman.”

-After the publication of the interview, Weinstein’s lawyer Benjamin Brafman released a statement to EW in which Brafman confirmed he was “present for the conversation,” though “it was not an interview, but a social meeting between old friends.”
+After the publication of the interview, however, Weinstein’s lawyer Benjamin Brafman released a statement to EW in which Brafman confirmed he was “present for the conversation,” though “it was not an interview, but a social meeting between old friends.”
 He also stated, “Mr. Weinstein never said anything about trading movie roles for sexual favors.
 You have my word that Harvey did not say that.”

 Brafman also released a statement to EW on behalf of Theodoracopulos, saying he had asked Brafman to send it for him.
 “After 41 years as a Spectator columnist without a single retraction, I believe that I may have misrepresented Harvey Weinstein’s conversation with me in New York last month.
 It was my mistake.
 We were discussing Hollywood and I may have misunderstood certain things about the methods of that place.
 I had nothing to do with the headline of my article and I hope I have not damaged his case.
 It was, after all, a social visit.”